openownership/bods-dev-handbook/standard_releases.md

 **Examples:**

-- A change to the visual style of the standard website such as [data-standard-sphinx-theme#57](https://github.com/openownership/data-standard-sphinx-theme/pull/57) requires both new translations of a new piece of text, and merging of the updated theme into all the existing released versions of the standard.
+- Making a change to the visual style of the standard website such as [data-standard-sphinx-theme#57](https://github.com/openownership/data-standard-sphinx-theme/pull/57) requires both the translation of a new piece of text and the merging of the updated theme into all the existing released versions of the standard.
 Note this also needed updates to the theme and a new pinned version.
 - Adding additional language examples to a released version